England's winger options - ranked

 The Newcastle United winger has only improved since that triumph and was justifiably included in the Euro 2024 squad, even if he was almost certainly underused at the tournament.

 His performances with the Magpies continue to be of an incredibly high standard, with goals and assists becoming more frequent, too.
-Eddie Howe has experimented with him off the right as of late, but he has an important role as a runner off the left in the national team.
+Eddie Howe has experimented with him off the right at times this season, but he has an important role as a runner off the left in the national team.

 2. Phil Foden